blogfoster/join-the-engineering-team/infrastructure-engineer.md

 ## The position

-We are looking for a DevOps engineer to strengthen our development team.
+We are looking for a infrastructure engineer to strengthen our development team.
 Your work directly impacts thousands of influencers and hundreds of brands that use our platform.

 The foundation for this position is a good understanding of writing code.